MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-azure-registration.md

 > Applies to Azure Stack HCI v20H2

 Once you've created an Azure Stack HCI cluster, you must [register the cluster with Azure Arc](../deploy/register-with-azure.md).
 Once the cluster is registered, it periodically syncs information between the on-premises cluster and the cloud.
-This topic explains how to understand your registration status and unregister your cluster when you're ready to decommission it.
+This topic explains how to understand your registration status, grant Azure Active Directory permissions, and unregister your cluster when you're ready to decommission it.

 ## Understanding registration status